Module ngx_http_proxy_module

 proxy_send_timeout 60s;

 Sets a timeout for transmitting a request to the proxied server.
-A timeout is only set between two successive write operations, not for the transmission of the whole request.
-If a proxied server does not receive anything within this time, a connection is closed.
+The timeout is set only between two successive write operations, not for the transmission of the whole request.
+If the proxied server does not receive anything within this time, the connection is closed.

 proxy_set_header Host $proxy_host;